 A lively center for all the Arts, we provide a venue for musical performances, a Summer Art Camp and a variety of lectures.

 Rooms are available for rent for your event, presentation, meeting, or class.
 Please email firstname.lastname@example.org, or call the office at 262-6035 for further information.
-See the "Rent the Wood" page for a few images.
+See the "Rent the Wood" and "In the Gallery" pages for a few images.

 For further information, please call 802-262-6035.